hpc2n/sphinx-lesson-template/content/setup.rst

 The list shows the modules you can load directly, and so may change if you have loaded modules.

-In order to see all the modules, including those that have prerequisites to load, use the command `ml spider`.
+In order to see all the modules, including those that have prerequisites to load, use the command :code:`ml spider`.
 Many types of application software fall in this category.

 You can find more **information** regarding a particular module using the :code:`ml spider <module>` command: